USS John C. Stennis Sailors participate in COMREL

-240820-N-KP843-1285 NEWPORT NEWS, Va.
+240820-N-KP843-1290 NEWPORT NEWS, Va.
 (Aug.
-20, 2024) – Religious Programs Specialist Dylan Spooner, assigned to the Nimitz-class aircraft carrier USS John C. Stennis (CVN 74), clears brush during a community relations event at the Mariners Museum in Newport News, Virginia, Aug.
+20, 2024) – Sailors assigned to the Nimitz-class aircraft carrier USS John C. Stennis (CVN 74), landscape during a community relations event at the Mariners Museum in Newport News, Virginia, Aug.
 20, 2024.
 John C. Stennis is in Newport News Shipbuilding conducting Refueling and Complex Overhaul to prepare the ship for the second half of its 50-year service life.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Max Biesecker)

 |Date Taken: